weaviate/weaviate-io/developers/contributor-guide/current/getting-started/git-and-github.md

 You can just use git on your local machine, but using a remote repository such as GitHub enables efficient collaboration with other team members.

-Check out [**GitHub Skills**](https://skills.github.com/), a learning program provided by GitHub that will teach you the fundamentals of git and GitHub.

-Now, let's talk about how we use git and GitHub to contribute to Weaviate.
+Now, let's take a look at how we can use git and GitHub to contribute to Weaviate.

 ## Report an issue